|

 roadster and as can be seen here it had a front brake.
 Charlie would

-have disabled the brakes for the racing.
+have disabled the brakes for the racing as that was a golden rule in the

 This racecard shows C Pashley 600cc So we can assume that